-The Standards Committee, chaired by Judge Mark Dwyer, will take a number of steps during the forthcoming Association Year to ensure that the ABA Criminal Justice Standards continue to be relevant, timely, and of the highest quality.
+The Standards Committee, chaired by John Cline, will take a number of steps during the forthcoming Association Year to ensure that the ABA Criminal Justice Standards continue to be relevant, timely, and of the highest quality.
 Specifically:

-- Early in the new year, the Committee will print a paperback publication of the Treatment of Prisoners Standards containing both “black letter” and extensive commentary.
-The Standards were drafted by a Task Force led by Margaret Love.
-The commentary had been substantially drafted by Reporter Margo Schlanger before she had to resign the project to take up a government post.
-Subsequently, it was completed by Ms. Love and others she recruited to assist.
+Early in the new year, the Committee will print a paperback publication on the Free Trial and Public Discourse containing both “black letter” and extensive commentary.
+The Standards were drafted by a Task Force led by Ron Goldstock.
+The commentary was drafted by reporter Prof. Jessica Roth.

 The Prosecution and Defense Function Standards will be presented the ABA House of Delegates at the Midyear meeting.
 Once approved work will begin on the commentary..
 The proposed Standards were developed by a Task Force chaired by Hon.
 John Tunheim.
 The Reporter is Prof. Rory Little.